IQ404/study-notes/README.md

 loo()
 ```

-The following code I wrote to some extent shows that deactivating `.pointer` node is safe: memory is at least always zero-filled
+The following code I wrote to some extent shows that deactivating `.pointer` node is safe:

 ```python
 import taichi as ti